elastisys/compliantkubernetes/docs/operator-manual/disaster-recovery.md

 You usually select the latest snapshot containing the indices you want to restore.
 Restore one or multiple indices from a snapshot

-!!!note
+> [!NOTE]

-    You cannot restore a write index (the latest index) if you already have a write index connected to the same index alias (which will happen if you have started to receive logs).
+> You cannot restore a write index (the latest index) if you already have a write index connected to the same index alias (which will happen if you have started to receive logs).

 ```bash
 snapshot_name=<Snapshot name from previous step>